BBA Milestone Degree Requirement

 Only sign up for one IDO session for each milestone; if you can no longer attend the session you have signed up for, drop from the registration on Sessions so that students on the waitlist will be able to attend

 This section contains general information regarding the expectations for IDO papers.
-Prompts specfic to each milestone will be available on Canvas when the assignment is released to you after attending a session.
+Prompts specific to each milestone will be available on Canvas when the assignment is released to you after attending a session.
 If you need assistance with writing your reflection paper or would like to further discuss the topics presented in your IDO session, graduate assistants are available by appointment to meet with you one-on-one.
-Please get in touch with Shannon Van Gundy (firstname.lastname@example.org) to arrange a time to meet with a graduate assistant.
+Please fill out this form if you would like to meet with an IDO grader.

 The contents of your reflection paper will be kept private.
 Your paper will not be shared with students, professors or recruiters unless you consent to the content of your paper being shared.
 The only people who will have access to your paper are you and Ross staff members affiliated with the IDO program.